cryptpad/documentation/user_guide/collaboration.rst

 .. note::

-   The number of teams a CryptPad user can join used to be limited to 3 for performance reasons.
-This has now been increased to 5 as we have added details to the loading screen that show how long teams take to load.
-This allows users to negotiate the tradeoff between number of teams and increased loading time.
+   The number of teams a CryptPad user can join used to be limited to 5 for performance reasons.

 To create a team: